Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Weakly-guided Self-supervised Pretraining

-We introduce a self-supervised pretraining task for activity detection, which uses classification data and no additional labels.
-This idea is primarily motivated by removing the disparity between classification pretraining and downstream detection.
+We introduce a self-supervised pretraining task for activity detection, which leverages already-available weak labels in large-scale classification datasets.
+This idea is primarily motivated based on removing the disparity between classification pretraining and downstream detection.
 Almost all the temporal activity detection works are pretrained for classification on large-scale datasets such as Kinetics-400 \cite{carreira2017quo}.
 This is because (1) video models need large-scale data to mitigate overfitting during training, and (2) detection annotations (frame-level) are too expensive to collect for a large enough dataset.
 Even with such classification-based pretraining at scale, the performance on downstream detection task is unsatisfactory.
 One reason for this is the complexity of the downstream task: predicting fine-grained activity classes per frame is challenging.
 Also, it can be partially attributed to the striking difference in tasks (and data distributions) during pretraining and downstream detection.
-As shown in \fref{fig:intro}, pretraining videos have only a single action per clip with video-level annotations, whereas, in the downstream detection task, one needs to predict multiple actions for each frame.
+As shown in \fref{fig:intro}, pretraining videos in general (eg: Kinetics-400) have only a single action per clip with video-level annotations, whereas, in a downstream detection task (eg: Charades), usually a model needs to predict multiple actions per each frame.
 It means that although such classification-based pretraining leveraged large-scale labeled data for training, the inherent bias which comes with it acts as a limiting factor for the downstream performance.

-We try to bridge this gap by proposing a pretraining task that closely resembles the downstream task.
-Specifically, we introduce frame-level pseudo labels followed by multi-action frames and action segments through a set of data augmentation strategies.
-By doing so, we benefit from the scale of data, while having a similar data distribution as downstream detection.
-In the following subsections, we will introduce our pseudo labeling, volume augmentations, and how we combine these ideas.
+\ch{We try to bridge this gap by proposing a \textit{weakly-guided self-supervised} pretraining task that closely resembles the downstream task.
+It shows similarities to both weak- (as we leverage weak labels) and self-supervision (as we design a pretext task based on augmentations).} Specifically, we introduce frame-level pseudo labels followed by multi-action frames and action segments through a set of data augmentation strategies.
+By doing so, we benefit from the scale of data, while having a similar data distribution (in terms of having overlapping and segmented actions) as downstream detection.
+Next, we will introduce our pseudo labeling, volume augmentations, and how we combine these ideas.